Associate Professor of Investigative Journalism

 Nelson has a J.D. from DePaul University College of Law and a B.S. in Journalism from Northern Illinois University.
 She also has a Graduate Certificate of Professional Studies in Multimedia Journalism from Merrill.

 Students in her investigative reporting course have produced their own award-winning work.
 Each spring, they tackle a national issue with local impact.
 Recent topics include human trafficking, rising seas and working poor.
 In her media law course, students learn their rights while pursuing freedom of information requests for Capital News Service and professional news outlets.

 JOUR400 MEDIA LAW (Fall 2014)

-Pulitzer Prize, American Association for the Advancement of Science, Overseas Press Club, Sigma Delta Chi, Scripps Howard Foundation, John B. Oakes, Women in Communication, National Housing, Investigative Reporters and Editors, Suburban Newspapers of America and more than two dozen local and regional awards.
+Pulitzer Prize, American Association for the Advancement of Science, National Academies of Sciences, Overseas Press Club, Sigma Delta Chi, Scripps Howard Foundation, John B. Oakes, Women in Communication, National Housing, Investigative Reporters and Editors, Suburban Newspapers of America and more than two dozen local and regional awards.

 Investigative Reporters and Editors, Fund for Investigative Journalism, Investigative Reporting Workshop

 – CNS Investigative Bureau JOUR698i/353